Learn How to Use Concrete Molds, Apply Concrete Acid Stain, and Paint Concrete Statues

 Pouring Concrete Molds

 This is very easy to do, first you take your concrete mold and apply a thin coat of vegetable oil, make sure to wipe down the mold when you are done applying the oil as you do not want any puddles of oil left in the mold you only want a light coat of oil to release the concrete.
 Then take your concrete mix and slowly pour in enough just to cover the bottom, move the mold around some making sure that all of the letters or the bottom has been covered, after this continue filling your mold until it is half full, if you are pouring a bench mold this is when you will add your wire or rebar.
 Wire or rebar should be coated or painted in some manner, as rusty rebar or wire will shorten the life of your concrete bench.
 Once your wire is in place continue filling the mold until it is full and drag off the top flat.
 If your pouring a very thick mold like a leg or a large plaque holder, fill it to about a 1/4" from the top.
 This will make it easier to remove as you can place the mold on a table and give it a slight drop and the small gap will let the stone release.
-Make sure there is no wire or rebar sticking out of the concrete and cover your mold until cured.
+Make sure there is no wire or rebar sticking out of the concrete and cover your concrete mold until cured.
 In warmer temperatures normally you can remove the casting the next day, if it is cold weather you may want to wait 2 to 3 days before removing the casting from the mold.
+You can also take a coin or your thumb nail and press down on the concrete firmly, if you can leave a mark then your concrete needs to dry a little more.

 How to use Acid Stain for Concrete Statues.